GravityKit/GravityView/readme.txt

 * Fixed: When searching on the Entry Created date, the date used GMT, not blog timezone
 * Fixed: Issue accessing settings page on Multisite
 * Fixed: Don't show View post types if GravityView isn't valid
+* Fixed: Don't redirect to the List of Changes screen if you've already seen the screen for the current version
 * Added: `gravityview/common/sortable_fields` filter to override which fields are sortable
 * Tweak: Extension class added ability to check for required minimum PHP versions
 * Tweak: Made the `GravityView_Plugin::$theInstance` private and renamed it to `GravityView_Plugin::$instance`.
 If you're a developer using this, please use `GravityView_Plugin::getInstance()` instead.